ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2settings.md

 >  bool AreDefaultScriptDialogsEnabled

-Determines whether WebView renders the default Javascript dialog box.
+Determines whether WebView renders the default JavaScript dialog box.
 This is used when loading a new HTML document.
 If set to `false`, WebView does not render the default JavaScript dialog box (specifically those displayed by the JavaScript alert, confirm, prompt functions and `beforeunload` event).
 Instead, WebView raises [CoreWebView2.ScriptDialogOpening](corewebview2.md#scriptdialogopening) event that contains all of the information for the dialog and allow the host app to show a custom UI.
 The default value is `true`.

 ### AreDevToolsEnabled